dani8439/well-grounded-rubyist/sample_code/chapter_three/notes_3.md

 Or, if you're inside a class-definition body and the class is playing the role of the default object `self`, it looks like this:

 `class Ticket`

   `some_message`   <--- Such as `attr_accessor`

 That's how the class object gets messages.
 But where do the methods come from to which the messages correspond?
-  To understand where classes get their methods, think about where your objeects in general get their methods (minus modules, which haven't been explored yet):
+  To understand where classes get their methods, think about where your objects in general get their methods (minus modules, which haven't been explored yet):

-..* From their class
+⋅⋅* From their class
-..* From the superclass and earlier ancestors of their class ..* From their own store of singleton methods (the "talk" in `def obj.talk`)
+⋅⋅* From the superclass and earlier ancestors of their class ⋅⋅* From their own store of singleton methods (the "talk" in `def obj.talk`)

+The situation is basically the same for classes.
+There are some, but very few, special cases or bells and whistles for class objects.
+Mostly they behave like other objects.

+###Three scenarios for method calling###
+  Instances of `Class` can call methods that are defined as instance methods in their class. `Ticket` for example, is an instance of `Class`, and `Class` defines an instance method called `new`.
+That's why we can write:

+`Ticket.new`

+  The superclass of `Class` is `Module`.
+Instances of `Class` therefore have access to the instance methods defined in `Module`; among these are the `attr_accessor` family of methods.
+That's why we can write:

+`class Ticket`

+`attr_reader :venue, :date`

+`attr_accessor :price`

+Those method calls go directly to the class object `Ticket`, which is in the role of the default object `self` at the point when calls are made.
+That just leaves the final scenario; calling a singleton method of a class object. (see singleton method notes)